rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 comments: true
 ---

-How to connect your overlay networks of different Kubernetes clusters?
-How can you deploy stateful applications spanning in a multicluster cluster environments?
+How to connect the overlay networks of different Kubernetes clusters?
+How can you deploy stateful applications spanning multicluster environments?

 Let's dig in!

 ### Overview

-Deploy our workloads in multiclustering environment is hard.
-And if you want to span your applications and connect them between them, to deploy it in several datacenters / clouds, it's even more difficult.
+Deploying our workloads in a multiclustering environment is hard.
+And if you want to span your applications and connect them to each other, deploying them across several datacenters / clouds, it's even more difficult.

 But with the help of RHACM and Submariner this is a bit easier.

 RHACM can help deploying apps, managing multiple clusters, and enforcing policies across multiple clusters at scale.

-But how to connect our pods and services between two different clusters, enabling the communication between different microservices deployed into different clusters?
+But how to connect our pods and services between two different clusters, enabling the communication between different microservices deployed in different clusters?

 The first thought is to use the Ingress Controllers or Openshift Routers, right?
-But this have several setbacks and it's not quite flexible, because all of your traffic needs to egress through one of your clusters to another, and ingress in the destination cluster using the specific routes / ingresses exposing our apps.
+But this has several setbacks and it's not quite flexible, because all of your traffic needs to egress through one of your clusters to another, and ingress into the destination cluster using the specific routes / ingresses exposing our apps.

 But, if I want to connect or extend my Pod / Service overlays networks from one cluster to another?